7 Steps to Landing a U.S. Internship

-- Social Media is a powerful tool and can be leveraged to search for internships.
+- Social Media sites, especially LinkedIn, are powerful tools and can be leveraged in your search for U.S. internships.

 Create Your Own Internship

 - If you love a host company but can’t seem to find internship listing, you can always create your own internship!
-Don’t be afraid to reach out to host employers and pitch them a position you have in mind and how you can contribute to their company.
+Don’t be afraid to reach out to host employers, pitch them a position you have in mind, and share how you can contribute to their company.